dalhaldalha/Projects/Order summary component/README.md

 ### What I learned

-- I implemented what I had learned in the previous lesson, such as starting from a mobile layout.
-This made the design easier.
+- Starting with a mobile design first makes things 100x faster.

 ### Continued development